balvig/chili/README.md

 ### Stylesheets/javascripts

-Files added to `app/assets/chili_social/javascripts|stylesheets` are automatically injected into the layout using a pre-generated override:
+Files added to the extension's `app/assets/chili_social/javascripts|stylesheets` directory are automatically injected into the layout using a pre-generated override:

 ```erb
 <% # app/overrides/layouts/application/assets.html.erb.deface %>